History

 The Church of St. Cyril and Methodius: A History Old and New

 St Cyril and Methodius lived in the 9th century and are important figures in Eastern Orthodox Churches.
-The brothers are known as the Apostles of the Slavs
+In the 1730s, the Church of St. Cyril and Methodius was built, creating a foundation of Czech Orthodox faith.
+It protected soldiers through the Nazi’s occupation.

 The Czech Republic and its’ Contribution to Cinematography